deepchecks/deepchecks/docs/source/user-guide/vision/data-classes/DetectionData.rst

 of images, B is the number of bounding boxes detected in the sample and each bounding box is represented by 6
 values: ``[x_min, y_min, w, h, confidence, class_id]``.

-    x_min,y_min,w and h represent the bounding box location as before, confidence is the confidence score given by the model to bounding box and class_id is the class id predicted by the model.
+    x_min,y_min,w and h represent the bounding box location as above, confidence is the confidence score given by the model to bounding box and class_id is the class id predicted by the model.

 For example, for a sample with 2 bounding boxes, the prediction format may be: